 Yes, international students are eligible for the MSBA program.
 Please review the International Applicants page for specific requirements.

 Must international students come to campus?

-We recommend attendance at the on-campus experiences, but students who are unable to attend may participate remotely and still meet the requirements of the program.
+Attendance is expected but in extenuating circumstances can result in exceptions and alternative arrangements.
+Please contact the Executive Director to discuss alternative options.
 Please note that because the program is delivered online, enrollment in the MSBA will not qualify students for a student visa to enter the United States.

 What are the programming languages that I should have experience in before applying to the program?

 Basic programming knowledge in a modern language is required for admission.
 You do not need to be familiar with any specific language or build advanced programming skills before applying to the MSBA program.
 Your courses in the program will introduce you to relevant languages and provide hands-on experience.

 What is the average Quant and Verbal scores for the GRE and GMAT?